hargoniX/bachelor/thesis/thesis.typ

 - one for the RX queue
 - one for the TX queue
 - one as a memory pool for packet buffers
-After this setup is done the actual communication with the network can begin.
+After this setup is done, the communication with the network can begin.
-The details of this queue-based communication as well as its verification are discussed in @verix and @mix as they are the main investigation points of this work.
+The details of this queue-based communication, as well as its verification. are discussed in @verix and @mix.

 == The driver <verifying-verix>
 In this chapter, we explain how we developed and verified the driver itself.
 The rough architecture for the project is laid out in @arch.
-The end product is an application called `verix-fwd` which mirrors received packets back to the sender.
+The end product is an application called `verix-fwd`, which mirrors received packets back to the sender.
-`verix-fwd` is mainly powered by `verix-lib` which is the actual driver and the subject of our verification efforts.
+`verix-fwd` is mainly powered by `verix-lib`, which is the actual driver and the subject of our verification efforts.
 #figure(
   image("figures/drawio/verix-arch.drawio.pdf.svg", width: 80%),
   caption: [Architecture]
 ) <arch>

-`verix-lib` in turn does not directly talk to the hardware but rather through an abstract interface called `pc-hal` which has two implementations:
+`verix-lib` in turn does not directly talk to the hardware, but rather through an abstract interface called `pc-hal` which has two implementations:
 1. `pc-hal-l4`, this is the one we actually used in production on real-world hardware.
 It implements the abstract interface provided by `pc-hal` by calling into the responsible L4 APIs.
-   It is discussed in @pc-hal
+   It is discussed in @pc-hal.
 2. `mix`, the "model ix".
 It provides a software model of the @NIC that implements the `pc-hal` abstract interface.
 When plugged into `verix-lib` instead of `pc-hal-l4` we can use Kani to verify properties about the interaction of the driver with the modeled @NIC.
    It is discussed in @mix.

-The code for both the driver as well as the verification project can be found on Github
+The code for the driver and the verification harnesses can be found on Github
 #footnote[https://github.com/hargoniX/rustl4re/tree/master/src/l4/pkg/verix].

 === pc-hal <pc-hal>